-‘Reward for hard work’ - Memorial’s Jaylon Guilbeau playing in All-American Bowl - Port Arthur News
+‘Reward for hard work’ - Memorial’s Jaylon Guilbeau playing in 2022 All-American Bowl - Port Arthur News

 “If people don’t know about him now, they haven’t done their job for recruiting,” Morgan said.
 “More than anything, he travels a lot with seven-on-seven, and it’s another opportunity to compete against really talented players.
 I think when you do that, you benefit because you don’t get to play against those caliber players every day at practice.
 It just makes him a better player.
 He travels around and plays seven-on-seven against these top players, and we know he’s going to compete.
 That’s in his nature.
 That lets him work against somebody that’s really talented at their position as well.”

-Guilbeau is looking forward to playing for NBC audiences, and hopes his family and friends will be among them.
+Guilbeau is looking forward to playing for national audiences, and hopes his family and friends will be among them.

 “That’s going to be a big deal,” he said.
 “I want my family, my friends, I want everybody to come out that can’t come out because of the virus, I want them to see it on TV.”

-Note: This story was updated to reflect that Guilbeau has been selected for the 2022 All-American Bowl.